 A Billing PIN is issued to all students to assist in providing information while complying with privacy policies.
-The PIN number for each student was sent to his or her Lasell email account at the time the student first enrolled, and can also be viewed under MyInfo on the MyLasell site) Anyone calling the Student Accounts Office for information on an account will be asked for the Billing PIN.
+The PIN number for each student was sent to his or her Lasell email account at the time the student first enrolled, and again in September and December 2010.
+Anyone calling the Student Accounts Office for information on an account will be asked for the Billing PIN.